 “In God we trust.
 All others must bring data.” – W. Edwards Deming

-Business success relies on data these days, and it’s no wonder: By 2020, there will be around 40 trillion gigabytes of data, according to an IDC study.
+Business success relies on data these days, and it’s no wonder: There are more than 40 trillion gigabytes of it, according to an IDC study.

 Fortune 500 companies use data to drive every aspect of business from operations to marketing, but for many brands – especially those without Fortune 500 budgets – data is still a bit nebulous.
 Deciding how to capture the right data and how to draw intelligent insights that can then be used to make smarter business decisions?
 It sounds great, but in all honesty, it’s more than a little overwhelming.

 Still, data is a powerful tool that can bring every campaign full circle, and impact results across every stage along your customer’s journey.
 Service companies, in particular, can benefit from using data to help them surface powerful analytics that drive business results.
 That’s industry speak for more traffic, more leads, more customers, and more sales.

 Service-based businesses are not like product-based companies – it’s even more critical that your customer experience is memorable – and second to none.
 Why?
 Because your customers have more questions, dissatisfied customers can’t simply return a product, and in most cases the path to purchase is much longer.

 From brand awareness through loyalty, service-based businesses can use data to grow at scale.
 Here’s how.